Corner House (Johannesburg): History

 The first building on the site dated to 1886 and was made of corrugated iron and wood.
 It was known as "Beit's house" In 1893, a two-story edifice was built with luxury finishes such as balconies, cast iron bars, and a copper and green-tiled cupola.
 The Jameson Raid was said to have been planned here.
-Hermann Eckstein, Jr., hired the South African architectural firm Leck & Emley to build Johannesburg's first skycraper of 10 stories.
+Hermann Eckstein, Jr., hired the South African architectural firm Leck & Emley to build Johannesburg's first skyscraper of 10 stories.

 Upon the buildings completion in 1903 it was the largest and tallest commercial building in South Africa.

 It had an elevator and marble floors, and the offices were built with oak and African teak wood.
 In the basement were two large safes for the gold bars.
 Bullet holes in the front gable date to the 1922 Rand Rebellion.
 Rand Mines sold the building to Barclays Bank in 1964.
 The mining company then built a new headquarters nearby on the corner of Commissioner and Sauer Streets.
 At first, the new building was also known as Corner House.